-You’re probably wondering what there’s to see so early in the morning.
+You may be wondering what there is to see so early in the morning.
 Actually, a lot as I found out today.
-I had a sleepless night and at half past 5 I was craving for a western breakfast.
+I had a sleepless night and at half past 5 am I was craving for a Western-style breakfast.
 The solution?
 A quick taxi ride to On Lok Yun on Charoen Krung Road in the Old Town of Bangkok.

-The small restaurant is barely noticeable from the street and you would expect everything but an international breakfast.
-The old coffee house opened more than 70 years ago and it looks like time has stood still ever since.
-However, there’s an English menu and I wonder how this place became so popular among foreign tourists.
-At any rate, I’m not the first customer at 6 in the morning (the restaurant opens at 5.30 am).
-On Lok Yun seems to gather a loyal crowd of older men and women in the early morning hour.
+The old coffee house is barely noticeable from the street and you would expect everything but an American breakfast.
+On Lok Yun opened more than 80 years ago and seems to have withstood the change of time.
+However, there’s an English menu and I wonder how this place became so popular among foreign visitors.
+At any rate, I’m far from being the first customer at 6 in the morning.
+On Lok Yun opens every day at 5.30 am and seems to gather a loyal crowd from the very first hour.

-Besides a western breakfast, you should also order Thai bread with butter and sugar.
-I try everything along with a coffee for a total price of 120 Baht (about 4 USD).
+Besides a Western-style breakfast, you should order On Lok Yun’s traditional sweet Thai bread.
+I try everything along with a coffee for a total price of 120 Baht.

-Admittedly, there are far more interesting places for breakfast in the modern districts of Bangkok.
-However, On Lok Yun has a certain charm and reflects the historic atmosphere of the Old Town.
+While there are plenty of places for breakfast in Bangkok, On Lok Yun has a certain charm and reflects the atmosphere of the Old City.
 By the time I leave, it’s about 6.30 am and the restaurant is already half full.

 I walk along Charoen Krung Road and hear loud music emanating from Rommaninat Park.
-The public park is located on the former site of a prison and was created to commemorate the 60th birthday of Queen Sirikit.
-To my astonishment (I’m surely not an early bird!) the park is very animated in the early morning with people doing all sorts of exercise.
+The public park is located on the former site of a prison and was created to commemorate the 60th anniversary of Queen Sirikit’s birthday in 1992.
+I’m surely not an early bird and to my astonishment the park is very animated in the early morning with people doing all sorts of exercise.

 Unfortunately, the Royal Viharn is under renovation at the time of my visit.
-But luckily, I can admire the ordination hall next door.
+But luckily, I can admire the ubosot (ordination hall) next door.
 It is considered one of the most beautiful in the country and houses another important Buddha image called Phra Buddha Trilokachet.

-Before the fatigue finally sets in, I decide to finish my trip at the Golden Mount.
+Before the fatigue finally sets in, I decide to finish my trip at Wat Saket or the Golden Mount.
 It is built on top of an artificial hill and features a large golden chedi which houses a Buddha relic.
-There’s a small entrance fee (50 Baht), but no one has arrived at the reception yet.
-I walk up the 318 stairs and enjoy the breathtaking panoramic view of Bangkok as the sun is rising on the horizon.
-It is literally the high point of my early morning trip.
+There’s a small entrance fee for foreign visitors, but no one has arrived at the ticket office yet… I walk up the 318 stairs and enjoy the panoramic view of Bangkok as the sun is rising on the horizon.
+It is literally the climax of my early morning trip.